wdjunaidi/microservice_workshop/README.md

-Materials for MicroService Workshop at Booster 2014 in Bergen, Norway
+Materials for MicroService Workshop

+* Booster 2014 in Bergen, Norway
+* GOTO Chicago 2014